Process physics

-Yes, we are well aware of the presence of unexpected residual stresses in composite structures resulting from the placement process.
-This is a common challenge that arises due to the structure’s thermal history and the presence of constrained layers.
+Yes, we are well aware of the presence of unexpected residual stresses in composite structures resulting from the placement process — a common challenge that arises due to the structure’s thermal history and the presence of constrained layers.

 The different thermal expansion rates of the composite layers contribute to this phenomenon.
 The resulting residual stresses can lead to issues such as delamination, unwanted deformations, and the initiation and progression of failures.
 The thermal expansion mechanism also influences delamination growth and crack propagation, impacting interlaminar fracture toughness.